Fort Bend Isd

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Variation between sub-units within FORT BEND ISD is typically wider than the FORT BEND ISD-aggregate figure suggests.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Variation between sub-units within Fort Bend Isd is typically wider than the Fort Bend Isd-aggregate figure suggests.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22